qinkevin/qinkevin.github.io/_posts/2016-12-16-Python for finance.md

     - 量化投资
 ---

-# Chapter I why Python for Finance?
+# Chapter 1 why Python for Finance?
 - Close is the actual price that was reported at the exchange when the stock closed for that day.Adjusted Close is a number that the data provider generates for us.And it's adjusted as the name implies, for certain things like stocks, splits, and dividend payments.

+# Chapter 2 Infrastructure and Tools